This list was originally published on the 9th of September 2017. I have updated it to cover more information & details.

 As a well-established case studies writer, Sharon charges $3,000 to $4,000 per case study.
 The fee includes “formulating questions, conducting multiple interviews, research, writing, editing, revisions and advice on graphics”.

 Just as you can niche by service, you can niche by industry.
 Here are five subject matters you can pick up.

 Technology freelance writers are continuously in demand to by technology businesses and blogs, as most generalist writers lack the necessary expertise and understanding of this field.

 If you’re a techie, writing for the technology industry will definitely make you a living.

-Every year, technology businesses pay thousands of dollars to writers and job boards to fulfil their readers’ content needs.
+Every year, technology businesses pay thousands of dollars to writers and agencies to fulfill their readers’ content needs.

 You can type the keywords tech writer, technology writer, tech, or technology to see the available job announcements tech businesses post on ProBlogger’s job board.

-ESL writer William Subhakar is a great example of someone who’s achieving success in this niche.
-He charges $30 per hour delivering blog posts and white papers for tech clients.
+Indian writer William Subhakar is a great example of someone who’s achieving success in this niche.
+He charges $48 per hour delivering blog posts and white papers for tech clients.